How to calculate inventory turnover ratio

 • At the end of this period, the stock was valued at £163,000.

-To calculate the average number of days it takes to turn the stock, we divide 365 days (12 months) by the 5.4 turns, resulting in 68 days:
+To calculate the average number of days it takes to turn the stock, we divide 365 days (12 months) by the 5.4 inventory turns, resulting in 68 days:

 The importance of having a good inventory turnover ratio

 Most stock-holding businesses will have significant money tied up in inventory.
-It’s, therefore, important to keep selling these items and converting the investment back into accessible cash.
+It’s, therefore, essential to keep selling these items and converting the investment back into accessible cash.
 Using an inventory turnover ratio helps businesses better understand how efficient they are at doing this.

 A high stock turnover ratio generally indicates that a business is managing its inventory effectively.
 The company isn’t overbuying stock or wasting money on warehousing space.
 Instead, it’s meeting demand by selling what it buys and bringing cash back into the business to cover the cost of goods sold.